securing/IOSSecuritySuite/README.md

 ### Jailbreak detector module

-* This method returns a binary value of True/False if you just want to know if the device is jailbroken or jailed
+* **The simplest method** returns True/False if you just want to know if the device is jailbroken or jailed

 ```Swift
 if IOSSecuritySuite.amIJailbroken() {